cblevins/f20-us-since-1876/schedule.md

 - Watch first 34:30 of Sandra Dickson and Churchill Roberts, *Negroes with Guns*, [available through Kanopy using your Northeastern log-in credentials](https://northeastern.kanopy.com/video/negroes-guns).

 **Week 13: Th.
 4/9: The New Right**
-- Listen to "Episode 1: The Battle" PLUS one additional assigned podcast episode from: Leah Sottile, [*Bundyville*, Season One](https://longreads.com/bundyville/season-one/).
+- Listen to "Episode 1: The Battle" from Leah Sottile, [*Bundyville* podcast, Season One](https://longreads.com/bundyville/season-one/).

 ### Wrapping Up